ommp-app/ommp/README.md

   Each config and right key should have a translated name and descriptions.
   For example "foo.mykey" must have "foo.mykey#name" and "foo.mykey#descr".
 - ```media/``` Contains all the static media files that can be used by the module
+- ```prepared_media/``` Contains all the static text files (JS, CSS, ...) that can be used by the module but that needs to be processed.
+All the templates variables will be parsed before displaying these files
 - ```pages/``` Contains all the HTML pages that can be displayed for the module
 - ```defaults.json``` A JSON file containing the default value for the configs and rights to set during the installation (without the module name as a prefix).
 JSON must have the following keys:
   - "configurations": An object of all the configurations with their default values